Fate Therapeutics Reports First Quarter 2019 Financial Results and Highlights Operational Progress

 - Total Revenue: Revenue was

-$1.0 millionfor the first quarter of 2018 as well as for the same period in 2017.
-All revenue was derived from the Company’s research collaboration and license agreement with Juno Therapeutics.
+$2.6 millionfor the first quarter of 2019, compared to $1.0 millionfor the same period in 2018.
+Revenue was derived from the Company’s collaborations with Ono Pharmaceuticaland Juno Therapeutics.

 - R&D Expenses: Research and development expenses were

-$11.5 millionfor the first quarter of 2018, compared to $8.0 millionfor the same period in 2017.
-The increase in R&D expenses was primarily attributable to an increase in third-party service provider fees related to the clinical development and manufacture of ProTmune and FATE-NK100 and to IND-enabling activities for FT500, as well as an increase in equipment and materials associated with the preclinical development of the Company’s iPSC-derived cancer immunotherapy programs and in employee compensation associated with growth in headcount.
+$17.7 millionfor the first quarter of 2019, compared to $11.5 millionfor the same period in 2018.
+The increase in R&D expenses was primarily attributable to an increase in expenses associated with the preclinical and clinical development of the Company’s product pipeline and in employee compensation, including share-based compensation, associated with growth in headcount.

 - G&A Expenses: General and administrative expenses were

-$3.6 millionfor the first quarter of 2018, compared to $3.0 millionfor the same period in 2017.
-The increase in G&A expenses was primarily attributable to an increase in stock-based compensation expense and in intellectual property costs.
+$5.4 millionfor the first quarter of 2019, compared to $3.6 millionfor the same period in 2018.
+The increase in G&A expenses was primarily attributable to an increase in employee compensation, including share-based compensation.

 Today's Conference Call and Webcast